 - analysis of costs and spend of services we provide so that we can to ensure better and efficient use of public funds

-The council is however committed to using pseudonymised or anonymised information as much as is practical, and in many cases this will be the default position.
+The Council is committed to using pseudonymised or anonymised information where practical and in many cases, this will be the default position.

 Your right to make a complaint

-The council tries to meet the highest standards when collecting and using personal information.
-For this reason, we take any complaints we receive about this very seriously.
+The Council tries to meet the highest standards when collecting and using personal information.
+For this reason, we take any complaints we receive very seriously.
 We encourage people to bring it to our attention if they think that our collection or use of information is unfair, misleading or inappropriate.

 If you want to make a complaint you can contact us on: